Intimidated by Using Video Marketing? Start Here.

 In today’s marketing world, it’s important to note a couple of other things:

-- On social media, videos get shared more than 10 times as often as text or image posts
+• On social media, videos get shared more than ten times as often as text or image posts

-First, to answer the question we know you’re dying to ask—No. No, you don’t have to hire a professional director and crew to get started with video marketing.
-Frankly, it can be as simple as filming on your phone with some simple light setups (like a lamp borrowed from your cubicle mate).
-Then you can edit the footage in free software, add your company branding, and voile!
+First, to answer the question we know you're dying to ask—No. No, you don't have to hire a professional director and crew to get started with video marketing.
+Frankly, it can be as simple as filming on your phone with simple light setups (like a lamp borrowed from your cubicle mate).
+Then you can edit the footage in free software, add your company branding, et voilà!
 Video marketing.

-For a deeper dive into this essential part of any marketing campaign, we’ve compiled a short list of content ideas for you to consider using to dip your toes into the video marketing world.
-By staying on top of trends like this, you’re sure to increase your conversion rates and see a lovely spike in your ROI in return for your time and efforts.
+For a deeper dive into this essential part of any marketing campaign, we've compiled a short list of content ideas for you to consider using to dip your toes into the video marketing world.
+By staying on top of trends like this, you can increase your conversion rates and see a lovely spike in your ROI in return for your time and efforts.

 Customer testimonials

 People trust other people more than they do companies.
 That applies even to the companies they like and patronize.
 You can use that fact to your advantage by filming some testimonials from your happy customers.
-These videos are like magical fairy dust, and you can sprinkle them, well, everywhere to increase click through, conversions, and engagement.
-Post them to your YouTube channel first, then embed that link in tweets, link to them from Facebook updates, even re-purpose them into ads on every channel you use.
+These videos are like magical fairy dust, and you can sprinkle them everywhere to increase click-through, conversions, and engagement.
+Post them to your YouTube channel first, then embed that link in tweets, link to them from Facebook updates, and even re-purpose them into ads on every channel you use.

 Company profile

-Sometimes the best way to convey your brand voice is to actually speak to your audience.
+Sometimes the best way to convey your brand voice is to speak to your audience.
 Film a day in the life of your office mates.
 You can feature clips of employees and management talking about what a great company you all work for.
-Show viewers around campus, and maybe get a glimpse into the inner workings of your production line (or software developers, or whatever).
+Show viewers around campus and maybe get a glimpse into the inner workings of your production line (or software developers, or whatever).
 This is a fantastic way to put human faces and voices on your company brand voice.
-As a result, your audience knows a little more about you, your company, and they can see the human side of what you do.
+As a result, your audience knows a little more about you and your company and can see the human side of what you do.

 Values spotlight: social branding

-Remember that community service your office participated in last month?
+Remember that community services your office participated in last month?
 Did you remember to film it?
-Awesome, edit that footage down to about 2 minutes (the optimal length for those all-important shares) and get it posted.
-Now your audience knows your company has a social conscious to go with everything else they’re learning about you.
-A majority of millennials will leave a company if they feel the company's values don’t line up with their own.
-And let’s be honest, this cohort makes up the majority of the buying public at this point, and their market share will only increase with time, so it pays to pay attention to them.
+Awesome, edit that footage to about 2 minutes (the optimal length for those all-important shares) and get it posted.
+Your audience knows your company has a social consciousness to go with everything they're learning about you.
+Most millennials will leave a company if they feel its values don't align with theirs.
+And let's be honest, this cohort makes up the majority of the buying public at this point, and their market share will only increase with time, so it pays to pay attention to them.

 How-to videos: marketing gold